 In Japan, you don’t have to go to an eye doctor to have prescription glasses made.
 In order to get prescription glasses made, all you have to do is simply to walk into a glasses store and they give you an eye examination for free.
 After the examination it is possible to have your new prescription g…Read more

 What is hay fever (kafunsho) in Japan?
-Pollenosis (commonly referred to as "hay fever"): allergic reactions triggered by pollenSymptoms of hay fever: sneezing, runny nose, nasal congestion, eye irritation The types of pollens that trigger allergic reactions are Japanese cedar, Hinoki cypress, an…Read more
+Pollenosis (commonly referred to as “hay fever”): allergic reactions triggered by pollenSymptoms of hay fever: sneezing, runny nose, nasal congestion, eye irritation The types of pollens that trigger allergic reactions are Japanese cedar, Hinoki cypress, and p…Read more

 One of the greatest things about moving to foreign country is that it's always full of new surprises - but not all surprises are good.
 For expats who have come from the United States, you are likely aware of the ever-rising costs that can accumulate with even a quick visit to the emergency room.
 The…Read more